lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

-For virtual dispatch to occur, the function pointer `Animal::react` would need to be called, the function pointer has been initialized to `0` by the `memset` call which is undefined behavior when called.
+For virtual dispatch to occur, the function pointer `Animal::react` would need to be called, but in the former example `Animal::react` would have been initialized to `0` by the `memset` call which is undefined behavior when `Animal::react` is invoked.

 To fix our previous example, we would need to correctly initialize the implementation-defined virtual function dispatch table via the operator-new call, i.e: